minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 catch .warm { ... }
 catch .hot { ... } // warning: all cases were catched but NonFrozenEnum might have additional unknown values.
-// So if the warning is resolved: catch { // error is still a NonFrozenEnum }
+// So if the warning is resolved: catch let error as NonFrozenEnum { ... }
 ```

 So it maintains backwards compatibility emiting a warning instead of an error.
 An error could be generated if this proposal doesn't need to keep backwards compatibility with other previous Swift versions.